Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/03_bdds.typ

 === Constraints as Boolean Formulas

-In a CFG, a path is determined by the sequence of decisions made at branching points.
+In a CFG, a path is determined by decisions made at branch points.

-By assigning a Boolean variable to each branch condition, we can encode paths as logical formulas.
+By assigning Boolean variables to branch conditions, we encode paths as logical formulas.

 Consider the following IMP snippet: